liunan-tsinghua/liunan-tsinghua.github.io/content/contact/index.md

         <div style="font-family: 'Times New Roman', serif; font-size:22px; text-align: justify;">
           <p>
             We are always open to new collaborations, discussions, and opportunities to exchange ideas.
-            Whether you are a student, researcher, or simply curious about our work, we encourage you to reach out and connect with us.
+            Whether you are a student, researcher, or simply curious about our work, please feel free to reach out and connect with us.
             Together, we can advance our understanding of macromolecular architectures and their roles in cellular processes.
           </p>
           <p>